DD2480-Group-26/piqueserver-DD2480/report.md

      - *`on_chat`:* **16**

 3. **Observations:**
+  **Question 3.1**
+  ***What are your results for four complex functions?***
+   * Did all methods (tools vs. manual count) get the same result?
+   * Are the results clear?

    - The tools vs. manual count did not get the same result for the functions.
-We have understood that it can differ a lot with how you implement the method of counting the cyclomatic complexity and even the formula varies between theories.
+We have understood that it can differ a lot with how you implement the method of counting the cyclomatic complexity and even the formula varies between theories.We used the formula that was shown during the lecture of structural complexity which is defined thusly:
+      `M = pi - s + 2`
+      `pi = number of decisions (if, while, and, or)` `s = (throws, returns)`
+    According to the documentation of the lizard tool (https://pypi.org/project/lizard/) the way the cyclometric complexity is computed is mostly compatible with McCabe’s theory which gives us a different answer from us.

+  **Question 3.2**
+  ***Are the functions just complex, or also long?***
    - In our case, the complex functions are also long.
 Although there is a correlation between complexity and length, the function’s purpose ultimately guides its design.

 4. **Function Purposes:**